-With hindsight, the pie might have looked a bit better if I had weaved the lattice pieces, but at the time it seemed so fiddly with the thin dough I had left over I decided it was not worth the extra effort.
+In hindsight, the pie might have looked a bit better if I had weaved the lattice pieces, but at the time it seemed so fiddly with the thin dough I had left over, I decided it was not worth the extra effort.

 Apple Cherry Lattice Pie

 Though this is a very simple recipe, it is something that you might find in many cultures.
 Many places have apple pies in their cuisine so I doubt that any country could claim this as their own.

 You could also make this as a ‘crumble‘ or ‘cobbler’ or ‘crisp‘ if you prefer, instead of using pastry.
 If you wish to try this, just use one of the toppings from one of my crumble/crisp recipes, linked below, and replace that for the pastry.

 I have used a puff pie pastry, but you could also use a shortcrust pastry if you prefer.
 That may actually work better if you are making a latticed pie crust.
 There is less chance of the slats breaking during cooking.

-I hope you enjoy making it, let me know how you get on in the comments section below!
+I hope you enjoy making it.
+If you do, please let me know how you get on in the comments section below!